How to File for Divorce – Part 2

 Often times in the middle of a divorce you may wonder: where am I in the process, what’s going on, what’s next, why isn’t this over yet?
-This article will take you through the first steps of the divorce process so that at any given moment you know where you are and what to expect next.
+This article will take you through the first steps of the divorce filing process so that at any given moment you know where you are and what to expect next.

 Step 1 – Initial consultation and retaining counsel: Following your initial consultation, you should feel comfortable with your attorney, that you’ve been heard, and that your attorney knows your goals and how you would ideally like to achieve them.
 To retain an attorney, you must sign a retainer agreement and pay a retainer fee.
 Make sure you understand how payment works.
 For example, when does your retainer need to be replenished and, if you decide to stop the process (yes, you can do that), is your retainer refundable?